frnsimoes/frnsimoes.github.io/content/about.md

 ### About me

 I'm a software developer.
-Currently, I live in Brazil with my wife and two kids, and work fulltime with Go.
+I currently live in Brazil with my wife and kids.

 I grew up in the '90s, so I have a natural love for computers and the internet as a "promise of a better future."
 My interest in computers is nothing more than a reflection of this sentiment.